dalinicus/homeassistant-acinfinity/README.md

 ---
 ***January 2nd 2025***

-***Unfortunetly, the integration does not currently support the new AC Infinity API.
+***Unfortunetly, the integration does not currently support the recently released AI Controller.
 I have an AI controller coming, but was delayed due to how AC Infinity bundles multiple pre-orders.
 I should receive it sometime this January, at which point I'll start working on support ASAP***

 ***If you'd like to join the discussion, please use [Issue #88](https://github.com/dalinicus/homeassistant-acinfinity/issues/88)***